-- Undertaking a thorough MDT assessment process using recognized tools that will inform planning. - Implementing Person centered planning and Active support for the very individual needs of young people and the active involvement of young people in setting their own learning objectives in all aspects, including education, daily living skills, social skills and coping strategies - Ensuring effective mechanisms are in place for the monitoring and evaluation of this policy. - Ensuring that the policy is fully understood and consistently implemented throughout Orbis Education and Care and Priority Childcare. - Effective communication and information sharing regarding the young people is supported through morning meetings and MDT. - Liaising with parents, via telephone, email, Skype, parents evenings, reports and other forms of communication. - Liaising with clinical team. - Liaising with partners in Health, Social Services, Education and Regulators. - Providing each young person with a young person's guide that is available in a variety of formats and explains Orbis Education and Care and Priority Childcare ethos and expectations. - Each young person and their families' / carers, and other involved supporters, will be encouraged to participate in the development of all positive behaviour support plans in order to support consistency and inclusion. - Orbis education and Care and Priority Childcare are committed to a culture that increases desired behaviour by recognizing achievement.
+- Undertaking a thorough MDT assessment process using recognized tools that will inform planning. - Implementing person centered planning (PCP) for the individual needs of young people and the active involvement of young people in setting their own learning objectives in all aspects, including education, daily living skills, social skills and coping strategies - Ensuring effective mechanisms are in place for the monitoring and evaluation of this policy. - Ensuring that the policy is fully understood and consistently implemented throughout Orbis Education and Care and Priority Childcare. - Effective communication and information sharing regarding the young people is supported through morning meetings, MDT and the use of communicative applications such as Seesaw and Radar. - Liaising with parents, via telephone, email, Skype, parents evenings, Seesaw and other forms of communication. - Liaising with clinical team. - Liaising with partners in Health, Social Services, Education and Regulators. - Each young person and their families' / carers, and other involved supporters, will be encouraged to participate in the development of all positive behaviour support plans in order to support consistency and inclusion. - Orbis education and Care and Priority Childcare are committed to a culture that increases desired behaviour by recognizing achievement.
 For positive reinforcement, we think of it as adding something positive in order to increase the desired response.
 For negative reinforcement, we think of it as taking something negative away in order to increase a desired response.